becomesco/purple-cheetah/README.md

 ```

 This is all very nice but writing a code this way can be messy and organizing it
 can be a challenge.
-Because of this, abstracts like Controller, Controller
+Because of this, abstracts like Main, Main
 method and Middleware exist in Purple Cheetah tool set.
 In this section,
-Controller abstract will be covered.
+Main abstract will be covered.

-Controller abstraction in Purple Cheetah is nothing more than abstraction which
+Main abstraction in Purple Cheetah is nothing more than abstraction which
 allows better code readability.
 There are 2 important parts to
-know, `Controller` decorator and `ControllerPrototype` interface, which are used
+know, `Main` decorator and `ControllerPrototype` interface, which are used
 in conjunction on a controller class.
 Decorator is used to annotate the class
 and inject metadata, while the interface is used to tell type checker, that
 specified class have properties of a controller.